John Cennick: Ministry

 Cennick joined the nascent Methodist movement.
 In 1740, he became a teacher at Kingswood, England, on Wesley's recommendation.

 On Kingswood Hill, amid the remains of the old Royal Chase, a crowd of colliers had assembled for a service, but the expected preacher failed to appear.
 Cennick was there, and as with one instinct the eyes of all turned to him, and many voices urged him to step into the breach.
 He hesitated; he reasoned with himself -- he was not prepared! he had never yet preached! nor was he licensed to do so!
 But there before him were the people waiting for the Word; and upon him was the sense of "the burden of the Lord."
 And so, finally, after earnest prayer, he obeyed the inner voice...and it led him along the God-appointed path of Evangelism, where his career was so short, so bright, and so full of blessing.

 Like Whitefield he differed from Wesley on particular redemption and unconditional election and was obliged to leave.
 He eventually allied with the Calvinistic Methodists.
 After Whitefield returned from America, he asked Cennick to join him on preaching tours.
 In 1745 Cennick went over to the Moravians, and went to Germany to study their doctrines.

 Some of Cennick's first hymns were included with his sermons.
 His first hymns appeared during his time at Kingswood.
 In Charles Wesley's diary (July 1739) he wrote, "I corrected Mr. Cennick's hymns for the press."
 Throughout the rest of his short career and life he published several collections of hymns.
 His son-in-law John Swertner included several of Cennick's hymns in a Moravian collection in 1789.

-Although he wrote many hymns, Cennick is remembered for in many editions of Hymns Ancient & Modern:
+Although he wrote many hymns, Cennick is remembered un particular for eight included in many editions of Hymns Ancient & Modern: